plugdata-team/plugdata/Resources/pddp/ELSE/speed.md

     description: set bpm immediately
   - type: list
     description: two floats set target and amount of beats and three floats set start, target and number of beats
-  - type: set <list>
-    description: floats/lists precede by 'set' waits for a bang to trigger
-  - type: bang
-    description: triggers the object after a 'set' message

 outlets:
   1st: